XavierG13/Team-Profile-Generator/README.md

 ## Testing:

 User will need to run test to check if all tests in the lib folder are being coded properly.

 Next, the user will need to install any required packages and then use node app.js to run initial prompts.
 Prompts will need to be answered, if not information will be left out.

+## Tools/Framework
+* HTML
+* CSS
+* JavaScript
+* jQuery
+* Node.JS
+* Jest/Test

 ### Github Username: